What They Do: Compensation, benefits, and job analysis specialists conduct an organization’s compensation and benefits programs.

 The median annual wages for compensation, benefits, and job analysis specialists in the top industries in which they work are as follows:

-Employment of compensation, benefits, and job analysis specialists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Employment of compensation, benefits, and job analysis specialists is projected to grow 8 percent over the next ten years, much faster thanas the average for all occupations.

 Organizations will continue to hire benefits specialists to analyze, select, and update their benefits policies.
 Employee wellness programs are a popular way to reduce healthcare costs.
 Organizations will need benefits specialists to design, analyze, or administer these programs.